vdca/vdca-web/content/home/about.md

 # About

-I'm interested in comparative analyses of cultural data, like language, music and food.
-Particularly: phonology, textsetting, language of perception, and fermentation processes.
+I'm interested in the comparative analysis of cultural data; particularly language, music and food; particularly phonology, textsetting, language of perception, and fermentation processes.